Anthony Coburn

 James Anthony Coburn (10 December 1927 – 28 April 1977) was an Australian television writer and producer, who spent much of his professional career living and working in the United Kingdom.
 He is best remembered for writing the first Doctor Who story, An Unearthly Child.

+He also wrote the stage play The Bastard Country.

 Doctor Who

 He moved to the UK around 1950, where he joined the staff of BBC Television.
 While working as a staff writer for the BBC in 1963 and living in Herne Bay, Kent, he became involved in the early development of the science-fiction series Doctor Who.

 He liaised closely with the series' first story editor, David Whitaker, on establishing the format and characters of the show, which had been initiated by various BBC drama executives before being handed on to the new production team.
 It is believed to have been Coburn's idea for the Doctor's travelling companion, Susan, to be his granddaughter, as he was disturbed by the possible sexual connotations of an old man travelling with an unrelated teenager.

 Coburn wrote four full serials for the programme, An Unearthly Child, The Robots (also known as The Masters of Luxor) and two other unnamed scripts.

-Only An Unearthly Child was produced and it was the first ever Doctor Who serial to be made, despite both Coburn and the production team's misgivings about its prehistoric settings.
+Only An Unearthly Child was produced and it was the first Doctor Who serial to be made, despite both Coburn and the production team's misgivings about its prehistoric settings.
 The Robots was continually delayed and put back in production order, and then finally rejected – following this, Coburn severed his links with the show.